Sotiates: Culture

 The ethnic identity of the Sotiates is debated.
-Their lifestyle was very similar to that of the Gauls, which led some scholars to postulate that they were originally a Gallic people that had settled at the frontier of Aquitania.
-In the mid-first century BC, led by their chief Adiatuanos, the Sotiates fought alone against the Roman armies of Crassus, whereas other Aquitani tribes had formed a coalition against the foreign invader.
-Furthermore, the name Adiatuanos is probably related to the Gaulish root adiantu- ('eagerness, desire, ambition'; perhaps cognate with the Middle Welsh add-iant 'wish'), and thus may be translated as 'zealously striving (for rulership)'.
+Their way of life was close to that of the Gauls, and some scholars have held them to be a Gallic people settled on the frontier of Aquitania.
+Under their chief Adiatuanos they fought the armies of Crassus on their own, while the rest of the Aquitani formed a coalition.
+The name Adiatuanos is probably built on the Gaulish root adiantu- ('eagerness, desire, ambition', perhaps cognate with the Middle Welsh add-iant 'wish'), and may be read as 'zealously striving (for rulership)'.

-Drachma minted by the Sotiates, dated to the 2nd–1st century BC.
+Drachma minted by the Sotiates, 2nd–1st century BC.